 Dart Services in Estevan, SK

-Ten years ago, Dart Services Ltd. got its start installing screw piles for foundations.
+Dart Services Ltd. started in 2004, installing screw piles for foundations.
 A year-and-a-half later, they added concrete pumping.
 Now they are rounding out their services by adding a new, but related service – driven piles.

 The service comes with the arrival of a Junttan PMX22 piledriver this past spring.
 They had it on display at the Saskatchewan Oil and Gas Show in Weyburn.
 By late June, they were doing test runs, installing piles for field lighting at Estevan’s Quewezance Memorial Field, near the Souris River.